 I just read the following article from Amy Danise on Forbes entitled “Door May Be Closing On Life Insurance Buyers Amid COVID-19” and it really disturbed me.
 Not because the news is bad or the intent is wrong, but rather, because it is factually incorrect.
-Specifically the paragraph seen below where Mr. Bland from LifeQuotes (an online life insurance agency) is quoted.
+Specifically the paragraph seen below where Mr. Bland from LifeQuotes (an online life insurance industry agency) is quoted.

 Skirting the Life Insurance Medical Exam